-When gas detectors are located in a gas-safe space the following conditions are to be met:
+When gas detectors are located in a gas-safe space the following conditions shall be met:

-- .1 gas-sampling lines are to be fitted with flame arresters.
-Sampled gas is to be discharged to the atmosphere via a special discharge pipe situated in a safe location; - .2 penetrations of the gas-sampling lines through gastight bulkheads are to be of approved type and have the same fire integrity as the bulkhead concerned; - .3 each gas-sampling line is to be fitted with a manually operated shut-off isolating valve installed on the gastight bulkhead on the gas-safe side; - .4 gas detection equipment is to be located in a special tight steel cabinet.
-One measuring point is to be within the cabinet.
-When the dangerous gas concentration within the cabinet reaches 30 % of the lower flammable limit, gas supply to the gas detector is to be automatically cut off;
+.1 gas-sampling lines shall be fitted with flame arresters.
+Sampled gas shall be discharged to the atmosphere via a special discharge pipe situated in a safe location;

-- .5 gas-sampling lines are generally not be led through the spaces outside the gas-dangerous zone.
-If the cabinet for gas detection cannot be located on a gastight bulkhead, gas-sampling lines are to be as short as possible, made of steel or equivalent material and have no detachable connections, except for connections with the gas detection cabinet and isolating valves on the gastight bulkhead. - 6.5 Gas detectors are to be capable of sampling and analysing for each sampling head location sequentially at intervals not exceeding 30 min, except that in the case of gas detection for the ventilation hoods and gas ducts referred to in 6.3.6 sampling is to be continuous.
+- .2 penetrations of the gas-sampling lines through gastight bulkheads shall be of approved type and have the same fire integrity as the bulkhead concerned; - .3 each gas-sampling line shall be fitted with a manually operated shut-off isolating valve installed on the gastight bulkhead on the gas-safe side; - .4 gas detection equipment shall be located in a special tight steel cabinet.
+One measuring point shall be within the cabinet.
+When the dangerous gas concentration within the cabinet reaches 30 % of the lower flammable limit, gas supply to the gas detector shall be automatically cut off; - .5 gas-sampling lines are generally not be led through the spaces outside the gasdangerous zone.
+If the cabinet for gas detection cannot be located on a gastight bulkhead, gas-sampling lines shall be as short as possible, made of steel or equivalent material and have no detachable connections, except for connections with the gas detection cabinet and isolating valves on the gastight bulkhead. - 6.5 Gas detectors shall be capable of sampling and analysing for each sampling head location sequentially at intervals not exceeding 30 min, except that in the case of gas detection for the ventilation hoods and gas ducts referred to in 6.3.6 sampling shall be continuous.